SemyonSinchenko/ssinchenko/content/post/extending-spark-connect.md

 Our class has two fields, corresponding getters/setters, and a custom `toString'.
 In reality, of course, no one will wrap complex JVM logic in SparkConnect.
 But as you will see in the next sections, there is no fundamental difference in which method is called.
 So such a class is complex enough for our demo purposes.

-## SparkConnect Plugins in Java

-Some generic words about how to ...
-Like there are three main classes bla bla bla...

 ### Defining protobuf messages

 At first, to start any kind of `SparkConnect` extending we need to define contracts in the form of `protobuf` messages that are interpreted by Spark.
 We decided to use the following three use-cases: